icons

 2. Baking Soda

-This method is a classic example of the fish and baits technique.
+This method is a classic example of the fish and bait technique.
 A concoction of baking soda and sugar is an effective way to control the multiplication of these pests.
-Sugar acts as bait to attract cockroaches and the baking soda will kill them.
+Sugar acts as bait to attract cockroaches, and the baking soda will kill them.
 You just need to identify their hideouts and sprinkle this mixture in those corners.
-This is one of the best way to get rid of roaches.
+This is one of the best ways to get rid of roaches.

 3. Neem